-10 Ways to Better Organize Paper
+10 Ways to Declutter and Organize Paper

 - Have a big pile of paper?
 Flip it over and start sorting at the bottom.
 Chances are that most of the stuff on the bottom is old, expired, or no longer valuable to you.
 You will be able to make a big dent in a short period of time.